shehzebnasim95-spec/my-intune-training/README.md

 <img width="560" height="95" alt="Screenshot 2026-05-10 120616" src="https://github.com/user-attachments/assets/1525b957-81c0-410f-8069-78b821b9e591" />

-The green check mark means Entra assigned the test user to the NewHires group:
+The green check mark means the assignment picked up!
+If I now assign licenses to the group, Entra will process the membership rule and provision a license to the user.